genestack/user-docs/docs/user-guide/doc-odm-user-guide/import-data-using-api.md

 ## Can I capture the relationships between studies, samples, and data?

 Importing data has two stages.
 First, you import studies, samples, and data separately.
-Then, you link them together: multiple samples can be linked to a study, and multi-omics or other types of data can be linked to the samples.
+Then, you link them together: samples are linked to a study, libraries and preparations are linked to samples, and omics data (e.g., transcriptomics, proteomics) are linked to samples or to libraries/preparations depending on the data type.
+Attached files are linked directly to a study.
-The Sample Source ID is used as the default linking key.
-You can choose another attribute from the template for linking data to samples, except the cases when you are linking data to libs/preps since currently only the default attribute can be used.
-The data model and how it looks in the User Interface is shown below.

-In addition to core data types, libraries and preparations require special handling and must contain *Sample Source ID* attribute.
-Unlike omics data, they cannot be linked using arbitrary attributes — they must include *Sample Source ID*, which will be used during the linking process.

-The correct order of linking follows the system logic and available endpoints:

-- Samples are linked to a study
-- Libraries and preparations are linked to samples
-- Omics data (e.g. transcriptomics, proteomics) are linked to samples
-- Expression can be linked to library or preparations
-- Attached files are linked directly to a study

-Importing data has two stages.
-First, you import studies, samples, and data separately.
-Then, you link them together: a study can be linked to multiple samples, and a sample can be linked to multi-omics or other types of data.
 The **Sample Source ID** is used as the default linking key.
 You can choose another attribute from the template for linking data to samples.
 The data model and how it looks in the User Interface is shown below.

-In addition to core data types, **libraries** and **preparations** require special handling.
-Unlike omics data, they cannot be linked using arbitrary attributes — they must include their own unique ID that corresponds to the **Sample Source ID**.
+In addition to core data types, **Libraries** and **Preparations** require special handling.
+These files must include the **Sample Source ID**, which is used to link them to the appropriate samples.

 The correct order of linking follows the system logic and available endpoints:

-- **Samples** are linked to a **study**
+- **Samples** are linked to a **Study**
-- **Libraries** and **preparations** are linked to **samples**
+- **Libraries** and **Preparations** are linked to **Samples**
-- **Omics data** (e.g. transcriptomics, proteomics) are linked to **samples**, or to **libraries/preparations** depending on the data type
+- **Omics data** (e.g. transcriptomics, proteomics) are linked to **Samples**, or to **Libraries/Preparations** depending on the data type
-- **Attached files** are linked directly to a **study**
+- **Attached files** are linked directly to a **Study**

 ![image](doc-odm-user-guide/images/data-model+metainfo-editor.png)